upclinux/upclinux.github.io/_posts/2015-06-07-simple-request-for-cgi.markdown

 ---
 layout: post
-title: "Request for CGI"
+title: "Request & Response for CGI"
 date: 2015-06-07 15:02:00
 author: vjudge1
 categories: Web
-tags: request C CGI
+tags: Request C CGI
 ---

 * content
 {:toc}

-I wrote a library about HTTP Request & Session due to a project with [boa server](https://github.com/vjudge1/boa) required.
+I wrote a library about HTTP Request, Response and Session due to a project with [boa server](https://github.com/vjudge1/boa) required.
 After making php-cgi work, I gave up this library eventually.

-This article is about HTTP Request.
+This article is about HTTP Request & Response.

 These codes are not suitable in production environment.
 Use [cgic](http://www.boutell.com/cgic/) instead.